Ceramic (clear) dental braces -

 Most ceramic orthodontic brackets are made out of either polycrystalline or monocrystalline alumina.
 The primary difference between these two materials is their optical clarity.

-Monocrystalline alumina brackets have a more translucent (clearer) appearance where as the polycrystalline ones are more whitish (tooth-colored).
-The monocrystalline form is sometimes referred to as monocrystalline sapphire.
+- Monocrystalline alumina brackets have a more translucent (clear) appearance.
+(This material is also sometimes referred to as monocrystalline sapphire.)

-These forms of alumina are used because they have superior physical strength and favorable optical and aesthetic properties.
+These alumina compounds are used because they have superior physical strength and good optical and aesthetic properties.
 Since these ceramics are non-porous, they are also resistant to staining and absorbing odors.
+(Compare to plastic below.)

 The first tooth-colored orthodontic brackets were made out of plastic (acrylic, polycarbonate).
-And due to the nature of these materials they had a number of inherent problems.
+And related to the nature of these materials, they had a number of inherent problems.

 Plastic brackets had a tendency to stain, trap odor, deform or fracture and experience bonding failure.
-Thanks to the introduction of modern ceramic braces (which have superior physical characteristics), plastic brackets are no longer used.
+Thanks to the introduction of modern ceramic brackets (and their superior physical characteristics), plastic brackets are no longer used.